-31. I draw attention to the following engagements conducted by various parties which had, or could have, an impact on the matters reported in the entity's financial statements, reported performance information, compliance with applicable legislation and other related matters.
+27. I draw attention to the following engagements conducted by various parties which had, or could have, an impact on the matters reported in the entity's financial statements, reported performance information, compliance with applicable legislation and other related matters.
 These reports did not form part of my opinion on the financial statements or my findings on the reported performance information or compliance with legislation.

-Audit-related services
+AUDIT-RELATED SERVICES

-32. At the request of the PIC, a limited assurance engagement was conducted by the Auditor-General of South Africa (AGSA) on a review of the Financial Advisory and Intermediary Services Act.
-The report covered the period 1 April 2020 to 31 March 2021 and was issued on 30 August 2021.

-33. An engagement was conducted in terms of ISAE 3402 and the asset under management by private auditing firm.
-The private auditing firm reported on the description of controls, their design and operating effectiveness for the period 1 April 2020 to 31 March 2021.
-The report was tabled on 27 August 2021.
+- 28. At the request of the PIC, a limited assurance engagement was conducted by the AGSA to review compliance with section 19(3) of the Financial Advisory and Intermediary Services Act 37 of 2002.
+The report covered the period 1 April 2021 to 31 March 2022 and was issued on 5 August 2022. - 29.
+A private audit firm conducted an engagement in terms of International Standard on Assurance Engagements (ISAE) 3402 relating to asset under management.
+The engagement included a description of controls, their design and operating effectiveness for the period 1 April 2021 to 31 March 2022, and the report was issued on 20 June 2022.